ctrlplusb/react-universally/README.md

 ## Project Configuration

-We have centralised the configuration of the project to be contained within the `./config` folder, specifically all the configuration values are contained within `./config/values.js`.
+We have centralised the configuration of the project to be contained within the `./config` folder.
+Within this folder is a detailed [`README.md`](/config/README.md) that describes how application configuration is used within the project.
+We ___highly___ recommend that you familiarise yourself with this.

-A special note on using these configuration values across your project: You will most certainly come to a point where you need to use a configuration value within a component/module that would be executed within the browser (i.e. via the client bundle).
-However, you of course would not like to accidentally import and include all of your configuration values within the client bundle  (imagine your database login details floating about).

-To allow for safe consumption of the configuration values we have provided two features:
-  - Firstly, you need to explicitly set up rules within the `./config/values.js` file stating which of the configuration paths should be considered safe to be included in the client bundle.
-  - Secondly, we provide a `get` function which you should use to access configuration values anywhere within your code.
-This function abstracts away all of the security and access boilerplate for you.

 ### Easily add an "API" bundle